-Trek the trail from Kastro to Eptamartyros
+Trek from Kastro to Eptamartyros

-One visit to this conical hill, where you will find the walled mediaeval village of Kastro (Castle), will capture your imagination.
+One visit to this conical hill, where you will find the walled medieval village of Kastro (Castle), will capture your imagination.
 Vaulted arches, mystical little chapels, stone cottages nestled behind ancient foundations.
 Take in the breathtaking view from the trail around the settlement towards the sea to the chapel of Eptamartyrou.
 Mariners love this point, as well as the port of Seralia that flourished under Frankish rule.
 There you can savour local delicacies in the quaint little ouzeries.

-Cycladic architecture harmonising with nature
+Cycladic architecture that harmonises with nature

 The villages of Sifnos are built in perfect harmony with each other and with the landscape.
 Apollonia, Artemonas, Ag Loukas, Exambelos, Katavati, Pano (Upper) and Kato (Lower) Petali, all dotted around the centre of the island like electrons around a nucleus.
-Here students come to learn the essentials of Cycladic architecture first hand.
+This is where students come to learn the essentials of Cycladic architecture first hand.
 During your holidays here, you’ll never tire of walking around them with their cobblestone lanes and whitewashed stairways.

 One for the road